 Make sure you follow your doctor's instructions carefully and keep all appointments.

 You will need regular follow-up to make sure the treatment is working.

-Regular blood tests and weight checks can also find side effects before they become serious.
+Regular blood tests, weight checks and urine tests can also find side effects before they become serious